Close Menu

 “The lack of awareness people have when speaking about mental health is staggering, I advocate mental health awareness wherever I go, not only for myself but for my son who didn’t get the right help he needed.”

-Mrs Berkhout has been an advocate for mental health in the regional town of Nowra since her son’s passing, constantly reminding people of all ages how important it is to simply check in on how their friends and family members are doing.
+Mrs Berkhout has been an advocate for mental health in the regional town of Nowra since her son’s death, constantly reminding people of all ages how important it is to simply check in on how their friends and family members are doing.

 “There doesn’t seem to be enough kindness in the world now, everyone seems cold and desensitised to the fact that they could be going through something,” she said.